spacetelescope/drizzlepac/doc/source/singlevisit.rst

-The limits for performing the relative alignment and absolute fit to the astrometric catalog (defaults to **GAIADR2**) are lower under the expectation that large offsets (> 0.5 arcseconds) have already been removed in the pipeline.
+The limits for performing the relative alignment and absolute fit to the astrometric catalog (defaults to **GAIADR2**) are lower under the expectation that large offsets (> 0.5 arcseconds) have already been removed in the pipeline processing.
 This makes the SVM alignment more robust across a wider range of types of fields-of-view.
 The final updated WCS will be provided with a name that reflects this cross-filter alignment using **-FIT-SVM-<catalog name>** as the final half of the **WCSNAME** keyword.
 More details on the WCS naming conventions can be found in the